uit-no/hpc-doc/guides/user/login.rst

-This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac Os X. If you are using Windows you must install some `X-server on your local
+This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac Os X. If you are using Windows you must install some X-server on your local PC.
-PC <../../../../metacenter/metacenter-documentation/metacenter_user_guide/x-server-for-windows>`_.

 .. vim:ft=rst